deeputech/deeputech.github.io/_posts/2020-08-12-the-problem-with-hiring-in-it.md

 title: 'let''s face it, we have a broken technical interview process in our industry'
 description: >-
-  How the current technical interview process followed by the majority of the companies favor only a small subset.
+  How the current technical interview process followed by the majority of the companies favor only a small subset of developers.
 published: true
 featured: false
 tags: